taylorstruck/deckbuilder/README.md

 # deckbuilder

-I will be dating each entry almost like a journal of sorts to keep track of my own progress and for anyone else following along that also may be a beginner learning to encourage the action of trying things.
+I will be dating each entry almost like a journal of sorts to keep track of my own progress and for anyone else following along that also may be a beginner to encourage the action of trying things.
 These attempts at things may fail at first but I have found that a lot of times we learn more from our mistakes than we do our successes.

 12/30